- In →

 He co-wrote the screenplay for the tv-series Tabula Rasa with Malin-Sarah Gozin and Veerle Baetens.
 The series is directed by Kaat Beels and Jonas Govaerts.

 He has recently been co-writing De Bende Van Jan De Lichte with Benjamin Sprengers.
-The series is being shot for the moment.
+The series is expected end of 2018.